estuary/flow/README.md

       port: 5432

 materializations:
   # Materialize the current balance for each account.
-Flow creates table:
+  # Flow creates the table for us:
   # CREATE TABLE "account_balances" (
   #      account TEXT PRIMARY KEY NOT NULL,
   #      amount  DOUBLE PRECISION NOT NULL,